timholy/ProfileView.jl/README.md

 ```

 The main thing to note about this function is that the function
+`unstable` does not have inferrable return type (a.k.a., it is
-`unstable` is not inferrable; it can return either a `Bool` or a
+type-unstable); it can return either a `Bool` or a `Float64` depending
-`Float64` depending on the *value* (not type) of `x`.
-When we
+on the *value* (not type) of `x`.
+When we visualize the profiling
-visualize the profiling results for this function, we see something
-like the following:
+results for this function, we see something like the following:

 ![ProfileView](readme_images/pv2.jpg)

 In this plot, red is a special color: it is reserved for function
-calls that are deduced to be non-inferrable (here by executing the C
+calls that are deduced to be non-inferrable (by virtue of their
+execution of the C functions `jl_invoke` or
-function `jl_invoke`).
-Because type-instability often has a
+`jl_apply_generic`).
+Because type-instability often has a significant
-significant impact on performance, we highlight the problematic call
+impact on performance, we highlight the problematic call in red.
+It's
-in red.
+worth noting that some red is unavoidable; for example, the REPL can't
+predict in advance the return types from what users type at the
+prompt.
+Red bars are problematic only when they account for a sizable
+fraction of the top "row," as only in such cases are they likely to be
+the source of a significant performance bottleneck.
+In our first
+example, we can see that `mapslices` is (internally) non-inferrable;
+from the absence of pastel-colored bars above much of the red, we
+might guess that this type-instability makes a substantial
+contribution to its total run time.

 ## GUI features